What Are The Best Trolling Rods For Salmon In 2023?

 5. G Loomis E6X Salmon/Steelhead rod

-This pole is more lightweight than the other options discussed above, and is ideal if you’re going to be fishing in freshwater, as in the big lakes.
+This trolling rod for salmon is more lightweight than the other options discussed above, and our testing showed that this is ideal if you’re going to be fishing in freshwater, as in the big lakes.

-The pure fiberglass blank is incredibly strong, while the tip has a soft action, which is ideal for this kind of fishing.
+We found that even under punishing conditions, the pure fiberglass blank of this trolling rod for salmon is incredibly strong, while the tip has a soft action, which is ideal for this kind of fishing.

-It’s also surprisingly lightweight for a fiberglass pole, which is partially due to the graphite handle.
+It’s also surprisingly lightweight for a fiberglass rod, which is partially due to the graphite handle.

 Features: